Ueshiba Morihei O-Sensei

 What is Aikido?

 Aikido is a martial art and an effective form of self-defense.
-You learn to defend against one or multiple attackers, knives, staff and sword.
-You also study multiple weapons forms as handed down to us by Saotome Sensei.
-You learn to use staff, sword, and even two sword paired forms.
+You learn to defend against one or multiple attackers, weapons defense, and Jo / Boken (Kumijo / Kumitachi paired partner forms).

 Aikido practice is a form of functional training improving mind-body coordination that applies to activities of everyday life.
-It emphasizes natural movement and uses minimal effort to execute techniques.
+Aikido emphasizes utilizing the energy of the attacker to subdue one’s opponent.

 This practice reduces muscle tension and increases freedom of movement.
-Aikido training can improve your performance in competitive and recreational sports.
-Its focus on balance and safe falling helps avoid injuries on and off the mat.
+Aikido training can improve your performance in competitive and recreational sports; focusing on balance and safe falling helps avoid injuries on and off the mat.

 Mitsugi Saotome Shihan, Founder of ASU